Jùjú music: Performance contexts

 There was a nocturnal sub-culture that developed in Lagos, where jùjú music was played and performed mostly during the night.
 Even the most successful jùjú musicians often had an ambiguous status.
-The nighttime was known to be a time ofuncertainty in Yoruba traditions.
+The nighttime was known to be a time of uncertainty in Yoruba traditions.
 Spirits and witches are known to be most active at night, and respectable families would tightly shutter their houses.
 Many musicians would tell stories of strange things happening on their way to or from nocturnal performances.
 Jùjú artist Tunde King even wrote some lyrics talking about the night.
 Musicians would also use their cigarette smoke to make a protective aura.

 Another context in which jùjú music is played is at celebrations called àríyá.
 For example, one jùjú artist named King Sunny Adé performed at àríyá.
 These celebrations are parties which celebrate the naming of a baby, weddings, birthdays, funerals, title-taking, ceremonies and the launching of new property or business enterprises.
 Live music is crucial to the proper functioning of an àríyá.